In This Article

 “[Lash extensions] are carefully applied one at a time (typically 80-140 per eye) using a specially-formulated, semi-permanent glue that will not irritate or damage the natural lash,” says Richardson.
 “The lash is only applied to an existing lash, not to the skin.”
 While the exact process varies from salon to salon, here’s what you can expect:

 - Evaluation: “Prior to application, the technician should go through all the risks and benefits of having eyelash extensions before applying them, and also ask about any conditions you may have that would make eyelash extensions unsuitable for you,” says Richardson.
+They'll also ask you to remove your contacts if you wear them.

 - Decide on Extension Length and Curl Strength: Your lash artist should start the process by asking you what kind of look you’re going for, whether that be more glamorous or more natural.
 Based on your desired look, you’ll choose an ideal length and curl strength for the extensions.
 Keep in mind that your artist may decide to use up to 3-4 different extension lengths, concentrating longer extensions on the outer corners and shorter extensions on the inner eyes.